Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * Optional: yes
             * Default: n object that fixes the total supply of the asset to what is minted by this operation.
 No additional instances of the asset will ever exist.
-            * Note: It is an error to specify this parameter if the specified asset class already exists for the specified account.
+            * Note: It is an error to specify this parameter if the specified asset label already exists for the specified account.
         * ``` mintingProposition ``` \
           A proposition object that determines who can mint additional quantities of the asset.
 If the value of